My Metal Detectors

 Metal Detectors I Used Before and Use Now:

-XP Deus v2.0-v5.2 (2012 - present) - This 2-page review discusses the pros and cons of the XP Deus fully wireless metal detector which appeared on the market in 2009 and got many detectorists excited.
+• XP Deus (2012 - 2023) - This 2-page article/review discusses the pros and cons of the XP Deus fully wireless metal detector which appeared on the market in 2009 and got many detectorists excited.
 But then, a few years later, many users turned away from this machine because of its increasing complexity with each new firmware version, the steepest learning curve, flawed firmware and high price.

-XP Metal Detectors supplied me with two free Deus metal detectors (one in 2012 and one in 2014) to field test and review.
+XP Metal Detectors provided me with two free Deus metal detectors (the first in 2012 and the second in 2014) for field testing and review, and I decided to put in the time and effort necessary to learn the ins and outs of this complicated metal detector.
 From 2012 to 2014, my girlfriend and I used the Deus v3.2 which we "duplicated", i.e. we made two Deus detectors from one, so that each of us had a detector with the same capabilities (see details HERE).

 I tried some firmware versions released after v4.1, but they all turned out to be very unstable, more difficult to handle and less efficient.
 As for some previous versions, the v4.0 was a complete fiasco!
 My second detailed review covering some aspects of the v4.0 and v4.1 versions is posted on my 'XP Deus Reviews' Page

-To get the most out of the Deus, it is necessary to have a substantial practical knowledge of the Deus features and modes in order to create the optimal combination of them - a customized search program, that will be most effective for the present metal detecting conditions.
-Only such a program, along with fine-tuning the Deus for a specific search situation, will ensure maximum of good finds at the hunt site.
+To get the most out of the Deus (and Deus 2 too), it is necessary to have a substantial practical knowledge of the Deus features and modes in order to create the optimal combination of them - a customized search program, that will be most effective for the existing metal detecting conditions.
+Only such a program, along with fine-tuning the Deus for a specific detecting situation, will ensure maximum of good finds at the hunt site.
 In other words, the user must know what settings to tweak to accommodate the current trash and ground conditions, as well as the types of sought targets that are present in a given search area.

 It usually takes a beginner at least 5 detecting seasons to master the Deus, i.e. to learn its key features and modes, and how they interact with one another.
 The learning process is so long due to many adjustable features, functions and modes to choose from.
 Their multitude obviously causes a high likelihood of user error, especially when fine-tuning the Deus.